sumitsharma-code/DSA/README.md

 Welcome to my daily log of growth, bugs, breakthroughs, and brain-boosting chaos.
 I'm learning in public to stay accountable, build confidence, and maybe inspire a few along the way. 🚀

+## ✅ Day 13 – Quick Sort in Action (C++)

+**Topics Covered:**

+- ⚔️ Implemented **Quick Sort** using recursion and partitioning
+- 🧠 Understood pivot-based sorting and in-place swaps
+- 🔄 Explored both Lomuto and Hoare partition strategies
+- ⏱️ Time Complexity: O(n log n) average, O(n²) worst-case

+💬 _Quick Sort is like the ninja of sorting — fast, recursive, and efficient in place._
+Grasping the partition logic was key to mastering this divide-and-conquer beast.

+---

 ## ✅ Day 12 – Merge Sort Using Recursion (C++)

 **Topics Covered:**